BASES-Stanford/BASES_E-Guide/labs.md

 Website: http://web.stanford.edu/group/ERRG

 ##### Environmental Fluid Mechanics Laboratory
-Blurb: Housed in the Department of Civil and Environmental Engineering at Stanford University, the Environmental Fluid Mechanics Laboratory researches the turbulence and mixing in natural flows, natural and forced convection in energy systems, energy and mass transfer between the ocean and the atmosphere, mesoscale phenomena in the oceans and surface layers of the atmosphere, and transport and mixing of pollutants at regional and global scales in the atmosphere through both experimental and computational methods
+Blurb: Housed in the Department of Civil and Environmental Engineering at Stanford University, the Environmental Fluid Mechanics Laboratory researches the turbulence and mixing in natural flows, natural and forced convection in energy systems, energy and mass transfer between the ocean and the atmosphere, mesoscale phenomena in the oceans and surface layers of the atmosphere, and transport and mixing of pollutants at regional and global scales in the atmosphere through both experimental and computational methods.
 Led by: Stephen Monismith
 Website: http://cee.stanford.edu/programs/efml/index.html